sillsdev/ptx2pdf/docs/documentation/README.md

 `\zifvarset|var="varname"\*`   Sets up the conditional text code depending if the zvar
 `varname` has been set.
-The optional parameter `emptyok="T"` determines whether an empty variable should be treated as unset (the default, if emptyok is not specified) or as set (any value for emptyok except "F"). i.e., an empty varible will give the following results:
+The optional parameter `emptyok="T"` determines whether an empty variable should be treated as unset (the default, if emptyok is not specified) or as set (any value for emptyok except "F"). i.e., an empty variable will give the following results:
 * `\zifvarset|var="varname"\*`   -> false
 * `\zifvarset|var="varname" emptyok="F"\*`   -> false